mhash1m/road-accident-detection/README.md

 - [x] Perform object detection on the data set.
 - [x] Build a system to ideally detect road accidents.
 - [x] Perform accident detection on dataset Videos.

+## Instructions to Run
+To be added once the project is completed and can be set up easily.